akouz/HBus/README.md

 ## [11] TOPIC

-Read one of TopicId and TopicName.
-Specified topic selected by index.
+Read one of TopicId and TopicName stored by node.

 Request from Node A to Node B